fduquea/42_exams/Exam02/Level 0/ulstr/README.md

 ## Explanation

-The provided code represents a program that takes a string as a command-line argument and reverses the case of all its letters while leaving other characters unchanged.
+The provided subject asks for a program that takes a string as a command-line argument and reverses the case of all its letters while leaving other characters unchanged.
 Here's a brief overview of the implementation:

 1. The program checks if there is exactly one command-line argument passed (excluding the program name).
 2. If there is a single argument, the program proceeds with the case reversal operation.